topcoder-platform/topcoder-x-ui/TopcoderXDeploy.md

 ## Local DNS setup

 For login to work, your local Topcoder-X-UI deployment needs to have a `*.topcoder-dev.com` DNS name.
-Our development environment uses `x.topcoder-dev.com`.
-But for local setup it's better to use another one to not interfere with the one deployed on DEV Topcoder environment.
-So better to use `topcoderx.topcoder-dev.com` which is already configured in `config.js`.
+Our development environment uses `x.topcoder-dev.com`

 You can make this change in your local `/etc/hosts` file.

 ```
-127.0.0.1   topcoderx.topcoder-dev.com
+127.0.0.1   x.topcoder-dev.com
 ```

 You can login with one of these sample accounts: